 Security operations continue to make good progress, registering a significant decline in illegal mining within and around the concession area.
 Incorporation of supportive security enhancement equipment, including lighting towers and wireless cameras, has improved surveillance across the site.
 An Electronic Seal Register is now in operation which automatically records seal numbers of critical product and inventory.
 During the period, patrol teams began using body cameras, which has resulted in improved monitoring of the MRM concession.

 Health and safety policies and procedures have been developed and incorporated into all aspects of the business with the intention of creating a safer and healthier working environment.
-During the period, MRM was issued a category A environmental licence.
-MRM’s HSE management plans were also approved by the Department of Health, Safety and Environment (“MIREM”).
+During the period, a number of positive Department of Health, Safety and Environment

 MRM’s CSR activities are aligned with the policies of the Government of Mozambique and supplement the government’s efforts in improving the quality of life of the community.
 The local community programme, which includes developing community engagement and investment projects, is driven by a local community engagement team, led by experienced professionals.
 MRM has ongoing and extensive programmes and partnerships with all communities in and around the concession area.